vincentnam/docker_datalake/README.md

 Right now, it is not possible to easily add a pipeline or a task in Airflow.
 The way to do it is to change the actual working pipeline.
 Indeed, only one is triggered by the Openstack Swift proxy when a new data is added.

-To add a task or a sub-pipeline / sub-workflow, it will be needed to modify the "./apache_airflow/dags/dag_creator.py" and modify the "custom path" in the dag:
+To add a task or a sub-pipeline / sub-workflow, it will be needed to modify the "./apache_airflow/dags/dag_creator.py" (at the end of the script) and modify the "custom path" in the dag:

     custom >> [the_first_task_of_the_sub_pipeline]
     the_first_task_of_the_sub_pipeline >> ... >> join